ARU-Bioinf-IBDS/prac-C/README.md

 # Practical C: lists and strings.

+## Practical Learning Outcomes

+This practical looks at how to work with lists in Python and explores how strings and lists are related.

+By the end of Practical C you will be able to:
+* define a Python list
+* append items to a list
+* find the number of items in a list
+* get a specific element from a list using its index
+* use list slices to get a subset of a list
+* reverse a list
+* replace a list element
+* delete a list element
+* understand the similarities and differences between strings and lists in Python.

+## Preparation
 To prepare for this practical you should first work through

 * *Chapter 2 Python Lists*